BrianMitchL/brianm.me/_living-docs/software.md

 layout: page
 modified: 2018-09-01
 title: Software
+description: A list of software that I use.
+disable-description: true
 ---

 This is a running list of the software that I use.
 Last updated <time datetime="{{ page.modified | date: date_to_xmlschema }}" itemprop="dateModified">{{ page.modified | date: "%B %d, %Y" }}</time>.